pythonpsycho1337/DD2424MeltdownCrisis/README.txt

 Operating systems: Ubuntu 16.04

+static folder:
-To genereate the preprocessed datasets make sure that the data is located in the correct folder and that you have the wordvec.bin file.
+    To generate the preprocessed datasets make sure that the data is located in the correct folder and that you have the wordvec.bin file.
 Then run "python generate.py" in the terminal.

     To run an experiment:
-1: Set the dataset variable in main.py
+        1: Set the dataset variable in main.py ("MR" or "Twitter")
         2: Customize the for-loop in main.py
+        3: run "python main.py" in the terminal

+non static folder:
+    first choose between dataset "Twitter" or "MR" by setting the dataset variable in main.py To generate the initial word embedding call wordvec.save_word2vec_dictionary in main.py

+    To run an experiment:
+        1: Set the dataset variable in main.py ("MR" or "Twitter")
+        2: Customize the parameters in Parameters.py
         3: run "python main.py" in the terminal